porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/support.md

 For sending notifications and personal account credentials we maintain a member list.
 Let us notify you whenever there is relevant news for you regarding Porsche Design System or general design topics.
 [Subscribe to mailing list](http://eepurl.com/ghVSjH). or [request an account](http://eepurl.com/gnOIXD).

 ## Bug, issue and contribution management at GitHub
-Bug reports or feature requests can be forwarded to the Porsche Design System team by creating issues in the [public Porsche Design System GitHub repository](https://github.com/porscheui/porsche-ui-contribution).If you want to contribute solutions or fixes, your can create pull requests in the [private Porsche Design System repository](https://github.com/porscheui/porsche-ui-kit) after you have been granted access.
+Bug reports or feature requests can be forwarded to the Porsche Design System team by creating issues in the [public Porsche Design System GitHub repository](https://github.com/porscheui/porsche-ui-contribution).If you want to contribute solutions or fixes, you can create pull requests in the [private Porsche Design System repository](https://github.com/porscheui/porsche-ui-kit) after you have been granted access.

 ## Exchange and consultation at the office hour
 Join our montly Porsche Design System demo and office hour appointment (on-site and remote, via [Slack channel #p-porsche-ui-kit](https://porsche.slack.com/messages/CDNR2AEH2)) for: